NethServer/docs/administrator-manual/en/shared_folder.rst

 The auditing report is available under the :guilabel:`Audit` page.

-The same report is also available from the old Server Manager inside the :guilabel:`Applications` page.
+The same report is also available from the old Server Manager inside the :menuselection:`Applications` page.